 4. Create your Youtube channel

 As easy as 1-2-3, you can create your channel by signing in to your Youtube account.
 Click on the profile icon and choose “create a channel”.
 You can customize your channel by uploading a profile photo & banner and adding descriptions & relevant links.
+To give your channel a professional touch, use eye-catching photos for your profile and banner, and you can find a variety of these photos on websites like Freepik.

 Remember, you need a Google account in order for you to create a channel.
 So, if you don’t have a Google account yet, better to create one first.